CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 ```bash
 minikube addons enable ingress
 ```
 > Network connectivity is limited when using the Docker driver on macOS (Darwin), preventing direct access to the Node IP.
-To get ingress to work you’ll need to open a new terminal and run `minikube tunnel`, then you can access to the cluster.
+To get ingress to work you’ll need to open a new terminal and run `minikube tunnel`, then you can access to the cluster via `127.0.0.1`.

 After enabling the NGINX Ingress controller, we can proceed to define the access rules for our services.
 The `ingress-bff.yml` and `ingress-keycloak.yml` files will set up routing for the `backend-for-frontend` project and `Keycloak`, respectively.
 Let's look into the configuration for `Keycloak` first: